The ComponentCountChangedBetweenColors

 instance as a parameter.
 The method will return an integer representing the number of components that differ between the two colors.

-Color color1 = new Color(1.0f, 0.5f, 0.5f, 1.0f); Color color2 = new Color(0.5f, 0.5f, 0.5f, 1.0f); int changedComponents = color1.ComponentCountChangedBetweenColors(color2); // changedComponents will be 1, as only the red component differs.
+// Example usage of ComponentCountChangedBetweenColors Color color1 = new Color(1.0f, 0.5f, 0.5f, 1.0f); // Red with some green Color color2 = new Color(0.5f, 0.5f, 1.0f, 1.0f); // Blue with some green int changedComponents = color1.ComponentCountChangedBetweenColors(color2); // changedComponents will be 2, since the red and blue components differ.